JSON (JavaScript Object Notation) is one of the most popular

 Adding a comma after 3 will produce a synax error.

-The same issue exists for arrays:
+same issue exists for arrays:

 [